View the highlights for the 2014 Easter Seals Passage to India event.

 The Summit will be headlined by a diverse group of local, national and international leaders.
 Those confirmed include: Steve Wunning, Group President, Caterpillar Inc; Bharat Balasubramanian, Vice President (retired), Mercedes-Benz; Paul Nunes, Global Managing Director, Accenture Institute for High Performance; and Dr. John Vozenilek, Chief Medical Director, Jump Trading Simulation & Education Center.

-The featured speaker is New York Times and Wall Street Journal best-selling co-author of Reserve Innovation, Vijay Govindarajan.
+The featured speaker is New York Times and Wall Street Journal best-selling co-author of Reverse Innovation, Vijay Govindarajan.
 Govindarajan is widely regarded as one of the world’s leading experts on strategy and innovation.
 In the latest Thinkers 50 Rankings, he was ranked the #1 Indian Management Thinker.

 Govindarajan, Professor of International Business at the Tuck School of Business at Dartmouth College, will be the recipient of the 2014 Passage to India - Banyan Tree Award in recognition of his lifetime accomplishments, significant achievements, and exemplary contributions in innovative and sustainable strategies for growth in global business.
 The Banyan Tree Award is named for the National Tree of India.
 It is a symbol of wisdom and its intricately linked roots and branches symbolize unity.